Dhruv0348/IT314_project_31/README.md

 **The System being talked about in this section is the canteen automation system.**

 1. **Performance:** The system should work faster and the response time of all the functionalities should be less than 400 ms and the application should open in less than 6-8 seconds.
 Time elapsed between the submission of order by user and the order received by canteen manager should be as minimum as possible.
-1. **Capacity:** The system must be able to handle at least around 500 users at a time.
 1. **Scalability:** The system should be easily scalable.
 The system should be able to respond to the change in the user base and if the need arises, capacity of the system should be scalable.
 In case of lower demands, the system should decrease the capacity dynamically to lower the costs of the operations.
 1. **Reliability:** The system must be able to handle a large number of users (students and faculty) and orders without any performance issues or downtime and must be able to scale up or down according to the needs of the cafeteria owners and customers.
 1. **Regulatory -** The system must comply with all the regulations and laws regarding online payments and privacy and security of personal information.